Devika Mihirani

-Naullage Devika Mihirani Perera (දේවිකා මිහිරානි), popularly as Devika Mihirani, is an actress in Sri Lankan cinema, theater and television.
+Naullage Devika Mihirani Perera (දේවිකා මිහිරානි), popularly known as Devika Mihirani, is an actress in Sri Lankan cinema, theater and television.
 She has the honor of being the first TV actress in Sri Lankan teledrama history.

 Personal life

 She was born on 21 March as the third of the family of eight siblings.
 His father Naullage William Perera was a jockey and a steward.
 Her mother Kusum Perera was a housewife.
 Her mother died in 2017.
 Mihirani has one brother and six sisters.
 Mihirani completed education from Anula Vidyalaya, Nugegoda.
 Devika's sister Sriyani Perera is married to actor Lal Kularatne.
 One of her sister's children Sakura Kumari, Sachi Deepankara, Shanthimala and Malkanthi are involved in drama productions.
 She studied Kandyan dancing with Daya Nellampitiya and then under Somadasa Niththavela at Sudarshi, Bullers Lane.

 She was married to popular actor and dramatist Vijaya Nandasiri.
 Their first encounter was at Sudarshi Visual Arts Center, where Mihirani studied for dancing under Somadasa Niththavela.
 Nandasiri was the one who invited Mihirani for the drama Subha Saha Yasa in 1974.
 They married in 1989.
 On 8 August 2016, Nandasiri died at the age of 69 while being taken to the Kalubowila Teaching Hospital after suffering from a cardiac arrest.

 The couple has one daughter, Navanjana Dulanjali and one son, Rasanjana Suchitra.
 Navanjana born in 1990 and studied at Visakha Vidyalaya.
 She worked at the Soviet Cultural Centre as a teacher and followed a Mass Communication Diploma at the University of Sri Jayewardenepura.
 She currently lives in Australia.
 Navanjana was born on 13 November 1989.
 Navanjana is married to businessman Chaminda Gunaratne and they married on 28 December 2012 in Hilton Colombo.
 Rasanjana was born in 1994 and is a past pupil of Royal College, Colombo.
 He worked in stage lighting before entering acting with parents in the stage play Wrushabha Raja.
 After the death of his father, Rasanjana started to continue his legacy by acting in many stage plays and advertisements.